AutoSurvey-968/AutoSurvey-IO-Service/README.md

 Set Email address and password environment variables

 ## Usage
-Upload microservice to a service, start it up and then send it requests with recipients, message, body and any attachments.
+Upload microservice to a server, start it up and then send it requests with recipients, message, body and any attachments.